Which place is cheaper, Dublin or Berlin?

-With so many music venues, you're guaranteed a show any night of the week in Berlin.
-From the raves to the techno parties, there is a hugely diverse music scene in the city.
+Live music, and music in many other forms, is everyone in Berlin From the raves to the techno parties, there is a hugely diverse music scene in the city.
 It is so much more than the stereotypical punk and techno music that Berlin is known for.
 Rock, pop, and other genres are popular as well.

-The music scene in Dublin is very popular with diverse venues.
+Dublin has a thriving music scene.
 The best places to hear live music around town are the back street pubs that feature local groups.

-Known for shopping, Berlin draws large crowds to its stores.
+The abundance of shops in Berlin make it a world-class shopping destination.
 Bookshops, flea markets, luxury boutiques and artisan shops all make up the shopping scene in the city.
 Kurfürstendamm is one of the most famous shopping districts in the city.

-Berlin and Dublin are both fun destinations for the whole family.
+Berlin and Dublin are both superb destinations for the whole family.